James-Y-Wong/James-Y-Wong/README.md

 # Hi there, I'm James 👋
 # I'm a Full-Stack Web Developer

 I have an extensive background in Supply Chain.
-Currently training at Georgia Tech Coding Bootcamp and progressing towards a certificate in Full Stack Web Development.
+Trained at Georgia Tech Coding Bootcamp and received a certificate in Full Stack Web Development.
 I have a strong ability to collaborate and build applications through full cycle development.
 I am able to work in diverse team environments on tight timelines implementing solutions to identified issues and inefficiencies.

 When I am not developing applications, I enjoy hiking, watching Atlanta sports, playing tennis, running, eating, and anything Netflix.